Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Simulated data results

-From these results, most model parameters are estimated with moderately low RRMSE of approximately 10--30\% other than those with true values near 0.
+From these results, most model parameters are estimated with moderately low RRMSE of approximately 10--30\%, other than those with true values near 0.
 Related to this, note that errors in estimating the model parameters are compensated for by the calibration.
 For instance, $h_1^c$ and $h_2^c$ have RRMSEs of 589\% and 2612\%, which can take them far from their true value, so that $\wt \mu^c_1$ and $\wt \mu^c_2$ can have small RRMSEs of 49\% and 12\%, close to their true value.
 In fact, on an absolute scale as seen by the vertical line in Figure \ref{fig5}, the differences between the true and estimated values of $\wt \mu^c_1$ and $\wt \mu^c_2$ are negligible.
-Ultimately, it is $\wt \bfmu$ that has a first-order effect on the energy derivative prices, and the fitted models should primarily be judged on how accurately it prices spread options.
+Ultimately, it is $\wt \bfmu$ that has a first-order effect on the energy derivative prices, and the fitted models should primarily be judged on how accurately they price spread options.

 Figure \ref{figlast} shows the results of calibrating to call prices.
-Based on the estimated model parameters, the estimated value $\wh\bfh^c$ yields a very close fit to the true prices of call options on $S_1$, but the true value $\bfh$ does not.
-While Figures \ref{fig5} and \ref{figlast} are based on a single simulation, these are typical results seen in most.
+Based on the estimated model parameters, the calibrated MPR $\wh\bfh^c$ gives predicted call prices with a very close fit to the true call prices on $S_1$, but the true MPR $\bfh$ does not.
+While Figures \ref{fig5} and \ref{figlast} are based on a single simulation, these are typical results seen in most simulations.
 Only results for calibrating to call prices on $S_1$ are plotted, although we calibrated to call prices on $S_1$ and $S_2$.
 A similarly close match holds for call prices on $S_2$, while calibration to forwards does not produce such a close match.